GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Dyllakhar.md

 **-** Cannot be healed by an effect unless it specifically affects undead.
 **-** Cannot be destroyed by massive damage.
 **-** Does not produce warmth.
 **-** Receives wounds, but no effects from them.
 **-** Does not have Hitpoints.
 Instead, it has points of undeath which must be exhausted before it is destroyed.
 Anytime an attack against this creature is successful, the creature loses a number of these points equal to the attack's total.
 Once the total is reduced to 0 or below, it is destroyed.
 A long rest restores half of the missing points of undeath.
 A full rest restores half again as many points of undeath as the long rest.

 **Magic Resistance**: When the dyllakhar makes a save against a magical effect, it rolls a d8 and adds it to the result.
 Its also gets a +2 to defense against magical attacks.

 **Limited Sensing**: The dyllakhar is devoid of organs to sense, but can sense the vibrations in its bones- essentially giving it a sense of hearing and touch.
 It also perceives everything its head perceives.

-**Melded Armor**: Though it does not always appear to be armored, there is portection embedded into the dyllakhar's form.
+**Melded Armor**: Though it does not always appear to be armored, there is protection embedded into the dyllakhar's form.
 Anytime an effect would damage the dyllakhar's armor- it instead reduces its points of undeath by 1d20.

 **Terrifying Presence**: When initiative is rolled, anything else rolling for initiative must succeed a [Will] save with a DV equal to the Dyllakhar's [Will] score + [Empy] bonus or be deathly afraid of it.
 A critical failure forces a creature to be stunned with fear for a number of phases equal to the points of failure, causing them to be dazed and vulnerable during this time.
 A creature which can directly percieve the Dyllakhar, has no remaining hitpoints, and a [Will] score below the Dyllakhar is incapacitated by the fear (but stable).